-Yes, if an eligible employer has laid off employees as a result of COVID-19, they can be taken back onto the payroll and will qualify for the subsidy if they meet the criteria and were on payroll at the end of February 2020 and details were returned to Revenue in February's payroll submissions by 15 March 2020.
+Yes, if an eligible employer has laid off employees as a result of COVID-19, they can be taken back onto the payroll and will qualify for the subsidy if they are eligible employees (see 3.1).

 2.8.
 How can I rehire an employee that was previously laid off and ceased on payroll?